 If a uniquely American and slightly eccentric fall festival in North Carolina,Texas, Wisconsin, Maine or Vermont is your idea of a fun fall getaway, read on.

-Each October, Banner Elk is the home of a wriggly event featuring Woolly Bear Caterpillars.
+The third weekend of October for the past 41 years, Banner Elk has been home to a wriggly event featuring Woolly Bear Caterpillars.
 The Woolly Worm Festival typically begins at the local high school, where contestants bring their pets.
-Then around the festival's daily opening of 9am, or as soon as the first heat, which consists of 20 worms, is registered and running, the famous woolly worm races begin.
-These fuzzy caterpillars race up 3-foot strings (bring your own or pick up a winning worm at the festival) and the champion worm and trainer are crowned (and paid!).
-The winning worm's 13 brown and black stripes are interpreted to predict the weather forecast for the coming 13 weeks of winter.
-Expect all manner of craft and food vendors and unusual performances by local talent.
+Then around the festival’s daily opening of 9am, or as soon as the first heat (20 worms) is registered and running, the famous woolly worm races begin.
+These fuzzy caterpillars race up three-foot strings and the champion worm and trainer are crowned (and paid!)
+The winning worm’s 13 brown and black stripes are interpreted to predict the weather forecast for the coming 13 weeks of winter.
+Expect about 1,000 racers plus 150 craft and food vendors, serenaded by local talent.

 Apple Festival, Bayfield, Wisconsin

 True apple picking aficionados will recognize Wisconsin for its first-rate Gays Mills apples, honored at the 1905 New York Apple Show and highly regarded ever since.
-Although Gays Mills is still the most concentrated orchard region in the Midwest, we're sending you north to the scenic fishing village of Bayfield on Lake Superior, where residents have celebrated the Apple Festival for more than 45 years.
-For three days, orchard tours, an apple-peeling contest (can you beat the 311" peel record?) and every conceivable apple product are on show.
-It's listed among the Top 10 Autumn Festivals in North America by Society of American Travel Writers (SATW).
+Although Gays Mills is still the most concentrated orchard region in the Midwest, we’re sending you north to the scenic fishing village of Bayfield on Lake Superior, where residents have celebrated the Apple Festival for more than 55 years.
+For three days in early October, orchard tours, an apple-peeling contest (imagine a record 311″ peel?) and every conceivable apple product are on show.
+It’s considered among the Top 10 Autumn Festivals in North America and draws up to 50,000 visitors.

-Local growers set up roadside stands each year over the first weekend in October to sell frosted apples, pies, strudels, cider, apple sundaes, apple jam, apple butter, apple bratwurst, apple chili, apple dumplings, and more; other festivities include country dancing and carnival rides in this very family-friendly affair.
-Kids of all ages can participate in a midway packed with games and rides, join Bayfield's Apple Dumpling Gang or take their turn at painting the new "Monster Mural" wall.
-The whole family will enjoy the evening boat parade that sails off the town shore in Lake Superior, and the closing day's grand parade featuring a 500-piece band.
+Fifteen local growers set up roadside stands to sell frosted apples, pies, strudels, cider, apple sundaes, apple jam, apple butter, apple bratwurst, apple dumplings, and more; other festivities include country dancing and carnival rides in this very family-friendly affair.
+Kids of all ages can participate in a midway packed with games and rides, and the whole family will enjoy the closing day’s grand parade featuring a 400-piece band.

-Bayfield is on the outskirts of Chequamegon National Forest; on some of the most scenic roads in America you'll watch hemlocks and maples change color before your eyes.
+Bayfield is on the outskirts of Chequamegon National Forest.
+Watch hemlocks and maples change color before your eyes on some of the most scenic roads in America.
 The Hayward to Glidden route is especially spectacular.
 Those traveling after mid-month should concentrate on the Kenosha and Elkhorn regions near Milwaukee, where fruit and foliage ripens later.

-If you're going to make a real vacation of this visit, Bodin's Bayfield Resort (715/209-7821; 78800 Bodin Rd Washburn, WI 54891) is one of the area's fancier places to stay, and it's quiet.
-The resort, founded in 1938, has modern one and two-bedroom cottages overlooking Lake Superior and five of the Apostle Islands.
+If you’re going to make a real vacation of this visit, the lakefront Bodin’s Resort in Washburn is popular and quiet.
+The resort, founded in 1938, has four well-kept one and two-bedroom cottages overlooking Lake Superior and five of the Apostle Islands.
 Families will enjoy the large lawn area for playing and the surprisingly nice sandy beach.
 By the way, your four-legged relatives are welcome here, too.

-For a more sublime and eco-friendly stay, try the historic eight-room farmhouse called the Pinehurst Inn (715/779-3676; 83645 State Hwy 13, Bayfield, WI 54814).
-This place has been recognized for its sustainable and energy-efficient practices and gives some of that energy back to guests with its fine spa, locally grown cuisine and attentive service -- and it's a bargain in the fall.
-For more accommodations information and a 24-hour foliage report, contact the Wisconsin Board of Tourism (800/432-8747).
+For a more sublime and eco-friendly stay, try the historic eight-room farmhouse called the Pinehurst Inn.
+This place has been recognized for its sustainable and energy-efficient practices and gives some of that energy back to guests with its fine spa, locally grown cuisine and attentive service — and it’s a bargain in the fall.
+For more accommodations information and a 24-hour foliage report, contact the Wisconsin Board of Tourism.

 The FireAnt Festival, Marshall, Texas